yuvalmGS/gigaspaces-wiki-jekyll/xap97/space-synchronization-endpoint-api.markdown

 ---
 layout: post
-title:  Space Synchronization Endpoint API
+title:  Synchronization Endpoint
 categories: XAP97
 parent: space-persistency.html
-weight: 700
+weight: 400
 ---

-{% compositionsetup %}
 {% summary %}The space synchronization endpoint API is used for synchronizing data from the space to an external application or a data base.{% endsummary %}

 # Overview